ianmiell/alert-on-change/README.md

 Make a PR on [requests.txt](https://github.com/ianmiell/alert-on-change/blob/master/requests.txt) like this:

 ```
-+curl somewebsite.com	you@example.com	100
++curl somewebsite.com	you@example.com	100	Track somewebsite.com
 ```

 and this will automatically mail you when the output of the command changes.
+Note that fields are tab-delimited.

 ## Overview